effepivi/ICP3038/Labs/Lab-10-Background_subtraction/README.md

       - to 0 if its pixel location corresponds to the background;
       - to NF's pixel colour if its location corresponds to the foreground;
       - this is achieved using a pixel-wise product between FM and NF, which is why we need to use the range [0-1] in BM and FM.

+      (note: Before you can use the *mul* method, e.g. *FM.mul(NF)*, you have to convert FM into RGB.

 ## Background update